kluctl/kluctl/docs/reference/gitops/spec/v1beta1/kluctldeployment.md

 To enable deletion, set `spec.delete` to `true`.
 This will cause the controller to run `kluctl delete` when the KluctlDeployment gets deleted.

+### manual

+`spec.manual` enables manually approved/triggered deployments.
+This means, that deployments are performed in dry-run mode until the most recent deployment is approved.

+This feature is most useful in combination with the Kluctl Webui, which offers a visualisation and proper actions for this feature.

+Internally, approval happens by setting `spec.manualObjectsHash` to the objects hash of the approved command result.

 ### args
 `spec.args` is an object representing [arguments](../../../kluctl-project/#args)